Baseflow/PhotoView/README.md

 ## Usage with Fresco
 Due to the complex nature of Fresco, this library does not currently support Fresco.
 See [this project](https://github.com/ongakuer/PhotoDraweeView) as an alternative solution.

+## Subsampling Support
+This library aims to keep the zooming implementation simple.
+If you are looking for an implementation that supports subsampling, check out [this project](https://github.com/davemorrissey/subsampling-scale-image-view)

 ## Pull Requests / Contribution
 Development happens in **develop** branch of this repository, and Pull Requests should be filled against that branch.
 Any Pull Request against **master** will be rejected